 Who Are we?

 A lifelong film lover, Dan Hudak has worked extensively as a film critic in print, radio and television.
 He has provided film reviews and commentary for WPLG-TV (ABC) Miami-Ft.
 Lauderdale, ABCNews.com, the Baltimore Sun, Chicago Tribune, Christian Science Monitor, CNN.com, indieWIRE.com, New Orleans Times-Picayune, Newsday, Orlando Sentinel, San Francisco Examiner and the South Florida Sun-Sentinel.

-He is the owner of Hudak On Hollywood, Inc., and his popular “Hudak On Hollywood” presentations are given throughout Florida and Colorado.
+He is the owner of Hudak On Hollywood, Inc., and his popular “Hudak On Hollywood” lectures are given throughout Florida and Colorado.
 He is the former chairman of the Florida Film Critics Circle and a member of the Southeastern Film Critics Association.
 He studied Film History and Criticism at Bard College and the University of Miami, where he received his M.A. in Film Studies.
 To give Dan a piece of your mind, e-mail him at firstname.lastname@example.org.